bcajes/titan-cookbook/README.md

 ## Recipes

-Install Titan.
+Default: Install Titan embedded with cassandra and connect to existing elastic search index backend.
 See attributes configuration options.

 ## Dependencies